Norfolk and Western 611: Background

 The class Js were among the N&W's most reliable steam locomotives; they ran evenly on its mountainous and relatively short route at an average speed of 40 mph, producing 5100 hp at the tender drawbar.
 On flat terrain, the class J locomotives could haul a 1025 ST passenger train of 15 cars at 110 mph.
 Theoretically, they could go up to 140 mph without wheel slippage.
 They generally operated about 500 mi per day and 15,000 mi per month.

 The railroad built the last three locomotives, Nos.
 611-613, in the summer of 1950, bringing the total to 14 class Js.
 They were the last passenger steam locomotives built by the N&W and the last mainline passenger steam locomotives built in the United States.
 (Note: Their bells were mounted behind the pilot on the fireman's side, while the bells on Nos.
-600-610 were initially mounted atop their boilers.
+600-610 were initially mounted on top of their boilers.
 In 1953, Nos.
-600-610's bells were moved behind the pilot on fireman's side.)
+600-610's bells were moved behind the pilot on the fireman's side.)
 Around 1955, all of the class J locomotives were given a pair of access holes in their streamlined front end, underneath the bullet nose, to ventilate the cross-compound air pumps from behind.